alexmrin/Neural-Networks-and-Deep-Learning/README.md

 # Neural-Networks-and-Deep-Learning
-intro to neural networks and deep learning
+Introduction to neural networks and deep learning